tgvoskuilen/meshBalancing/README.md

 ## OpenFOAM Source Changes

-  1. [CRASH] Add guard in refinementHistory::distribute at line 957 to catch when fully un-refined cells are transferred
+  1. [CRASH] Add guard in src/dynamicMesh/polyTopoChange/refinementHistory.C in refinementHistory::distribute at line 927 to catch
+     when fully un-refined cells are transferred

         if( newVisibleCells[i] >= 0 )